 Talk to me if you want info on surveys.

-Whatever it is that you decide to put in place ensure employees know what you’re offering.
+Whatever it is that you decide to put in place in your winter wellbeing plan ensure employees know what you’re offering.

 How are you going to tell people when so many are still working from home ?
 The usual poster on the noticeboard isn’t enough.
 And people needs to be told more than once- how many times have you read something and had a great intention to do it / look at it – then forgot or got time overtaken by other things?
 It’s the same with other people too.
 That’s why you need to ensure you promote your initiatives really well.